Amber – what is it?

 What is Baltic Amber and where does it come from?

-Baltic Gold, as it is often referred to, is particular in that it comes from the resin of coniferous forests that grew in this region over 40 million years ago although it is very difficult to date accurately.
+Baltic Gold, as it is often referred to, is specific in that it comes from the resin of coniferous forests that grew in this region over 40 million years ago although it is very difficult to date accurately.
 It has an acid content of 4-6% and can be found from as far north and west as the Danish islands to as far south and east as western Ukraine.
 It is worth remembering that while amber was formed at least 45 million years ago, the Baltic sea is only about 20,000 years old.
-The amber gets its name because the largest source can be found just to the east of Gdansk around the Kaliningrad enclave, and it is amber from this area which, with a NE wind and a strong current, washes the pieces of amber onto the beaches of Gdansk.
-However you’ll also find high quality amber in other traditional amber trading cities in Poland such as Kalisz, Wroclaw and Krakow.
+The amber gets its name because the largest source can be found just to the east of Gdańsk around the Kaliningrad enclave, and it is amber from this area which, with a NE wind and a strong current, washes the pieces of amber onto the beaches of Gdańsk.
+However, you’ll also find high-quality amber in other traditional amber-trading cities in Poland such as Kalisz, Wrocław and Kraków.

 Baltic Amber comes in diverse colours and various degrees of transparency depending on how it has been formed and where it is found.
 For instance if it has survived undiscovered on the beach, years of exposure to the sun, wind and the sand condition it further.
 This weathering of some pieces means that you are able to find many different types of amber, each of a high quality and all with their own uniqueness.